Literacy: A Whole School Approach

 At Southmoor, the English Department drives literacy but it is the collective responsibility of all staff, in all curriculum areas to ensure literacy is constantly addressed in order to promote improved standards.
 Literacy encompasses reading, writing, the spoken language and handwriting.

-Oracy: students are expected to use standard English and full sentences in both the spoken and written form in all subjects.
+Oracy: Students are expected to use standard English and full sentences in both the spoken and written form in all subjects.
 They develop an understanding of when standard English is needed and also when more colloquial forms may be used.
 Opportunities for oracy are built into schemes of learning and the importance of talk and discussion is valued.

 Marking and Feedback: Literacy codes are used to ensure all grammatical errors are identified and then corrected by students.
 During both self and peer assessment tasks, students also use the literacy marking codes to practice identifying and correcting their own errors which promotes an independent approach towards a continued learning of literacy.